yarri/Atk14Book/public/book/01-installation/01-requirements.md

 ### Configuring Gettext

-Be sure that /var/lib/locales/supported.d/local contains your desired locales.
+Be sure that /etc/locale.gen (or /var/lib/locales/supported.d/local on some systems) contains your desired locales.
 For instance:

 ```text
 en_US.UTF-8 UTF-8